The Biggest Scams Found At Disney World

 Walt Disney World works really hard to make sure that all guests are happy, safe, and entertained during their visit to the park.
 From ensuring the grounds always stay mosquito-free to creating the perfect environment for a sensory-friendly tip, Disney is all about keeping the magic alive for everyone who walks through their gates no matter what.
 However, despite how hard Disney's Imagineers — that's what they call the brains behind the design and construction of all the theme parks, resorts, and experiences — work, there are still a couple of not-so-sweet details that happen to slip through the cracks every now and then.

 Intentional or not, there's a long list of Disney scams and rip-offs out there that guests need to be wary of.
-And not only are these generally unscrupulous and disappointing, but they can also quickly turn your much-awaited trip from a dream come true into a frustrating nightmare that's worthy of Maleficent herself.
+And not only are these generally unscrupulous and disappointing, but they can also quickly turn your much-awaited trip from a dream come true into a frustrating nightmare worthy of Maleficent herself.
 Because, as it turns out, "The Most Magical Place on Earth" isn't always as magical as some people would like to believe.

 Paying less means paying more